-- The performance appraisal system is dependent on the perceptual process. - Although the appraisal can be objective, many jobs are evaluated in subjective terms, which tend to be judgmental. - Managers who are using subjective evaluations may be affected by perceptual errors such as contrast effect or halo effect.
+- An employee's performance appraisal is very much dependent on the perceptual process. - Although the appraisal can be objective, many jobs are evaluated in subjective terms.
+Subjective measures are, by definition, judgmental. - To the degree that managers use subjective measures in appraising employees, what the evaluator perceives to be good or bad employee characteristics or behaviours will significantly influence the outcome of the appraisal.

-Teaching Tip: The perception exercise in the supplemental section at the end of this chapter helps to illustrate how one's perceptions affect their behaviour on teams.
+Teaching Tip: The perception exercise in the supplemental section below helps to illustrate how one's perceptions affect their behaviour on teams.

-B. Personality
+E. Personality

-1. What Is Personality?

-The stable patterns of behaviour and consistent internal states that determine how an individual reacts to and interacts with others.
+- 1. What Is Personality? - The stable patterns of behaviour and consistent internal states that determine how an individual reacts to and interacts with others.